Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 c
 ```

 With one command, we can stop and delete the container.
-With the only thing left is the image.
+The only thing left is the image.
 ```bash
 $ sudo docker-compose down
 Stopping webhook_app_1 ... done